 Bear Creek Township, who owns the properties on these lake arms, began stocking fish in the south arm in May of 2007.
 At that time, the stocked species were hybrid sunfish, largemouth bass, and fathead minnows.
 No minutes from the Parks and Recreation Committee Meetings show additional stocking, although the matter was discussed in 2012.

-Both arms are shallow in depth, with the south arm having a surface area of 6.7 acres and the north arm having a surface area of 10.1 acres.
+Both arms are shallow in depth, with the south arm having a surface area of 6.1 acres and the north arm having a surface area of 11.22 acres.
 The water level is controlled by a water structure between the two arms to prevent flooding.
 There is one monitoring location per arm.
 SGL1 is in the south arm and SGL2 is in the north arm.
-To view a map of the lake and the monitoring location please reference Map 11 in the Appendix.

 Tribal Uses and Attainment